Skip to main content

 )

-• RNGClient extends ChatModelClient and defines the system instructions for the LLM.
+• SLAClient extends ChatModelClient and defines the system instructions for the LLM.

-• The __init__ method initializes the client with the system instructions, environment-based configuration, and registers the tools.
+• The __init__ method initializes the client with the system instructions, environment-based configuration, and registers the tools by calling the base class constructor.

 • If needed, you can also override the invoke method of the ChatModelClient to customize input/output processing.
-When using a ReActLoop, like in this case, it is recommended to stick to the default implementation.
+When using a ReActLoop, like in this case, it is recommended to stick to the default implementation or at least keep the same function signature to ensure compatibility with the framework.

 Agent Entry Point